mongodb-university/realm-template-apps/sync-todo/v2/client/kotlin-sdk/README.md

 The easiest way to use this template app is to log on to [Atlas App Services](https://realm.mongodb.com/) and click the **Create App From Template** button.
 Choose
 **Real Time Sync**, and then follow the prompts.
-While the backend app is being created, you can download this Flutter template app pre-configured for your new app.
+While the backend app is being created, you can download this Kotlin  template app pre-configured for your new app.

 ### Cloning from GitHub